MagicLeo21/PodcastTranscripts/EnglishPod/[011]New_Guy_In_Town.md

 **DIALOGUE FIRST TIME**

+> A: Oh, I don't know if you heard, but someone moved into that old house down the road.

+> B: Yeah, I know.
+I met the owner of the house yesterday as he was moving in.
+His name is Armand.

+> A: Really?
+What's he like?
+You have to fill me in.

+> B: Actually, he's a bit strange.
+I don't know… I've got a bad feeling about him.

+> A: Really?
+Why?

+> B: Well, yesterday I brought over a housewarming gift, but Armand started acting really weird, and then he practically kicked me out!
+I tried to, sort of, peek into his house, but everything was so dark inside that I couldn't really get a good look.

+> A: Well, you'll never guess what I saw this morning.
+A delivery truck pulled into his driveway, and it dropped off a long, rectangular box.
+It almost looked like a coffin!

+> B: You see!
+Why would he…

+> C: Hello ladies…

+> B: Ah, Armand!
+You scared the heck out of me!
+This is my friend Doris.

+> C: A pleasure to meet you…If you are not doing anything tonight, I would like to have you both for dinner.
+I mean…I would like to have you both over for dinner.

 **Erica:** Ooh, that guy seems kind of weird.

 **Marco:** Hehe.
 You can hear his voice is like a weird guy, right?